 Habitat quality is a critical component of a healthy ecosystem, and our Bay habitats have changed significantly over the past century.
 A Bay high in nutrients is not natural or conducive to the growth of critical habitats that support an abundant fishery.
 Much of the nuisance seaweed that washes up on our beaches in the summer is a result of excess nutrients.
 Eelgrass beds that were once plentiful all over the Bay floor, supporting a robust oyster population and providing habitat for fish and other shellfish, are scarce now, killed off by pollution, disease, and scallop trawls, despite significant efforts by Save The Bay and others to restore native beds.

-Narragansett Bay fish community as water temperature have risen.
+A timeline and description of changes in the Narragansett Bay fish community as water temperature have risen. |

 Water temperature also influences the types and abundance of fish in Narragansett Bay and surrounding waters.
 The water in Narragansett Bay has risen almost four degrees Fahrenheit since 1960.
 This temperature change is believed to have had a large effect on the types of fish that live in the Bay.
 In the 1960s, colder water temperatures supported a high abundance of bottom fish such as winter flounder.
 But in the next few decades, populations of these bottom fish declined as temperatures rose and allowed lobster and crab populations to grow.
 Finally, scientists say, in the last several decades, warmer-water species, such as black sea bass and scup, typically found in Mid-Atlantic waters (see illustration) have become more common.